 - We are screening all our patients before they enter the hospital.

-- Inpatients will receive swab testing to determine their Covid status.
+- Inpatients will have a swab taken to determine their Covid-19 status.

-- Outpatients will be assessed via a questionnaire, and in certain cases will also receive a swab test.
+- Outpatients will be assessed via a questionnaire, and in certain cases will also have a Covid-19 swab taken.